sjtuzq/person_search_gcn/README.md

 ## Experiments

-1. train and test the gcn model without attention model
+1. train and test the gcn model

-  pretrain graph convolution model: with the pair selected by distance.
+  train graph convolution model: with the pair selected by distance.

   ```Shell
   python train_gcn1.py